EMURG Interview: Adage

 EMURG: .
 What advice would you give to up and coming musicians who are trying to make a break into the music scene?

 ADAGE: Never give up on the dream.
 But you have got to work hard and really take care of yourself.
 Get together with like minded musicians and friends.
 If you are trying to make it into this business, make sure your demo rocks!
-Good quality makes a huge difference.
+Good quality makes a huge difference, reason why you should already have the .net cms software for your business.
 Take that extra time and money and get it done right.
 You will thank yourself later.

 EMURG: .
 What are your current views concerning the music industry and where it is heading?

 Adage: In our opinion the music industry is still going through a complete face lift.
 Trends and fads come and go and just like it did before.
 Rock will come back with a vengeance.
 We just hope to be a part of it!

 EMURG: What are your current plans for 2014 in regards to touring?